 PharmD, MS, RPh, Executive Director, Minnesota Board of Pharmacy

 Cody Wiberg, the Executive Director of the Minnesota Board of Pharmacy, received a Doctor of Pharmacy from the University of Minnesota in 1985.
 He has worked as a clinical pharmacist, community pharmacist and nursing home consultant.
-From 1999, until he joined the Board in September of 2005, he was the Pharmacy Program Manager for the Minnesota Department of Human Services.
-In that position, he supervised the staff the managed the State’s publicly funded pharmacy benefits, including those for Medicaid.
-Dr. Wiberg is a Clinical Assistant Professor for the University of Minnesota College of Pharmacy and an Instructor and Course Director for the University of Florida Graduate School.
-(From which he received a Master of Science in Pharmacy Policy and Outcomes in 2009).
+From 1999 until he joined the Board in September of 2005, he was the Pharmacy Program Manager for the Minnesota Department of Human Services.
+In that position, he supervised the staff that managed the State’s publicly funded pharmacy benefits, including those for Medicaid.
+Dr. Wiberg is a Clinical Assistant Professor for the University of Minnesota College of Pharmacy and an Instructor and Course Director for the University of Florida Graduate School (from which he received a Master of Science in Pharmacy Policy and Outcomes in 2009).
 Dr. Wiberg was named to Minnesota Physician's quadrennial list of the state's 100 Most Influential Health Care Leaders in 2008, 2012 and 2016.